riot-control/blog/source/_posts/2014-04-29-write-your-logic-with-purity.markdown

 <!-- more -->

-This is all coupled with persistence.
-It loads models from a gateway and it saves them to the gateway.
-But having the gateway concept we can manage to test this in memory.
-But do we need the gateway to test this logic?
-How can we have this without all that extra noise?
+A gateway object is used as an indirection to load and persist the required data, and having this indirection enables us to test the interactor using memory objects, instead of hitting the database.
+We are not coupled with a particular form of persistence, but we are still coupled with the persistence operations.
+Do we really need this?
+Or is it possible to remove the use of the gateway altogether?

 A _pure function_ doesn't mutate objects, and doesn't do IO.
 Our current version relies heavily on mutating and IO.
-Using a pure function feels like improving the code, but doesn't seam possible on this scenario.
-I had to reset my way of thinking to reach something that at this moment seams logical.
+Using a pure function feels like improving the code, but it doesn't seems possible on this scenario.
+I had to reset my way of thinking to reach something that, at this moment, seems logical.

 The turning point was when I started to say things differently.
 I don't want a function that finalizes an invoice.
 I want a function that when given a